v-motta/v-motta/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Vinicius Motta and I'm a Full-Stack Developer, from Brazil</h2>

 ###